More Parts More Support

 Install New Windshield Wiper Blades & Coat Your Windshield

 Another way to protect your vision through the winter months is with a glass coating like GYEON's Q² QuickView.
-The coating is similar to a ceramic coating for paint protection, giving the glass a hydrophobic coating that provides incredible dirt and water-repelling properties for six months of protection.
-It'll especially be effective against road salt that tends to stick to glass.
+The coating is similar to a ceramic coating for paint protection, providing the glass with a hydrophobic coating that offers incredible dirt- and water-repelling properties for up to six months of protection.
+It'll mainly be effective against road salt that tends to stick to glass.
 Together, a new set of blades and some coated glass make for a much safer drive home.

 Perform An Oil Change

-Regardless of the time of year, you should be performing regular oil changes.
-However, leading into winter is one of the most crucial times.
+Regardless of the time of year, it is essential to perform regular oil changes.
+However, the lead-up to winter is one of the most crucial times.
 Put simply, cold oil flows less easily than warm oil.
-Some manufacturers—like BMW with the E36 M3—recommend using a thinner-weight oil in cold temperatures.
+Some manufacturers, such as BMW with the E36 M3, recommend using a thinner-weight oil in freezing temperatures.
 This helps to prevent oil starvation at startup while the oil comes up to temperature.
-There's lots of oil to choose from, and it can be quite a stressful process to ensure what you're looking at is the right option, but FCP Euro is here to help.
+There's a lot of oil to choose from, and it can be quite a stressful process to ensure what you're looking at is the right option, but FCP Euro is here to help.
 Use the vehicle selection tool at the top left of fcpeuro.com to determine the correct kit for your car.
-If you've never performed an oil change before, don't fret; there's a good chance that we have a DIY guide on our YouTube channel that covers the step-by-step process.
+If you've never performed an oil change before, don't worry; we likely have a DIY guide on our YouTube channel that covers the step-by-step process.

 Inspect Your Cooling System